 Prayer is the cornerstone of spiritual life.
 Among the many forms of prayer is one known as the breath prayer.
-This prayer takes its name from the Hebrew word ruach which can be translated as "wind," "breath," or "spirit."
-The ruach of God hovered over the waters of chaos in creation (Genesis 1:2) and God breathed the breath of life into all living beings (Genesis 2:7).
+This prayer takes its name from the Hebrew word ruach, which can be translated as "wind," "breath," or "spirit."
+The ruach of God hovered over the waters of chaos in creation (Gen. 1:2) and God breathed the breath of life into all living beings (Gen. 2:7).
 Because this way of praying reminds us that we share God's breath, and because it comes as easily and naturally as breathing, it is known as the breath prayer.

 This ancient form of prayer is found in writings as early as the second century.
 Perhaps the best known breath prayer is the one called the Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me, a sinner."
-The Jesus prayer originated in the Christian tradition of the East and can be traced back to the sixth century.
+The Jesus Prayer originated in the Christian tradition of the East and can be traced back to the sixth century.
 At that time, monks and others who were seeking a deeper relationship with God sought a disciplined form of prayer they could pray anywhere and at anytime.
 This brief prayer encompassed all one needed to believe in order to be saved.
-Over time the Jesus prayer was abbreviated to "Lord Jesus Christ, have mercy," and even "Jesus, mercy."
+Over time the Jesus Prayer was abbreviated to "Lord Jesus Christ, have mercy," and even "Jesus, mercy."

 The approach to the breath prayer I suggest is like those ancient prayers of praise and petition that have been such an integral part of our Christian tradition.
-Instead of using other people's words, we each discover our own breath prayer.
-This prayer arises from our deepest need and gives us a way to follow the apostle Paul's admonishment to "pray without ceasing" (1 Thessalonians 5:17, KJV).
+But instead of using other people's words, we each discover our own breath prayer.
+This prayer, which arises from our deepest need, gives us a way to follow the apostle Paul's admonishment to "pray without ceasing" (1 Thess.
+5:17).
 Just as breathing supports life and renews our physical body, unceasing prayer keeps us attentive to God's presence and renews our spirit.
 To discover your breath prayer, follow these simple steps:

 Sit comfortably and calm yourself.
 Close your eyes and be mindful that you are in God's loving presence.
 Recall a passage from scripture that places you in a peaceful frame of mind.
-"Be still, and know that I am God" (Psalm 46:10) is a verse that many people find calming.
+"Be still, and know that I am God!"
+(Psalm 46:10) is scripture that many people find calming.

 With your eyes still closed, imagine that God is calling you by name.
-Hear God's asking, "(Your name), what do you want?"
+Hear God asking: "(Your name), what do you want?"

 Answer God directly with whatever comes honestly from your heart.
 Your answer may be no more than a single word, such as peace or love or forgiveness.
 Your answer might instead be a phrase or a brief sentence, such as "I want to feel your forgiveness" or "I want to know your love."
 Whatever your response, it will be at the heart of your prayer.
-You may "want" many things, but wants can be narrowed to your deepest yearning that is basic to your spiritual well-being.
-The question to be asked is What do I want that will make me feel most whole?